stepMode/stepmode.github.io/_posts/2018-08-01-ryans-ctf-levels-5-to-8.md

 The *Intermediate* section focuses a lot more on the Linux terminal than the previous part.
 Therefore we are given a handy webshell in 3/4 challenges.
 Let's head right into it!

-# Level 5 - Database password
+# Level 5 - Database Password

 {% include image.html
             img="/assets/2018-08-01-ryans-ctf-levels-5-to-8/level5_task.png"